dtankdempse/m3u-playlist-proxy/README.md

 ## Deploy to Render

 Render provides a free tier with 500 MB of storage and 100 GB of bandwidth per month, making it a suitable option for deploying the m3u-playlist-proxy.
-This should be ample for personal use and proxying streams with moderate traffic requirements.
+This should be more than enough for personal use and proxying streams with moderate traffic requirements.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/dtankdempse/m3u-playlist-proxy)